OCHA-DAP/HDX-JP-SW-QA-INGEST/README.md

 # QA Ingestion / Pre-processor

-Processes the events before they are used by the N8N QA workflow
+Processes the events before they are used by the N8N QA workflow.